EntityAdam/OpenTorch/README.md

   - Ads (I hate ads.)
   - Require unecessary permissions
   - Any code that does anything other than turn on and turn off.
 (No backdoors, spyware, malware, adware etc.)

+- What it will have:
+  - Ads (I love ads, and will want to monetize my flashlight).